a840817a/hls-restream.js/readme.md

 ```
 his will start the application and map port 5000 inside the container to port 80 on your host machine.
 The output will be stored in the output directory.

+## Start To use

+To you use system
+Open the browser and navigate to http://hostname/manage

 ## Scripts

 - `build`: Compiles the TypeScript code using Gulp.